 Graham is qualified as a barrister and solicitor in New Zealand and as a solicitor with higher rights of audience (Civil) in England and Wales.
 He advises and represents companies, governments and international organisations on international dispute resolution and public international law, with a particular focus on the energy, natural resources and infrastructure sectors, together with environmental, banking and defence issues.
-He also advises sovereign clients on jurisdictional immunities issues under public international law, including in the context of judicial proceedings before European courts.
+He also advises sovereign clients and energy companies on jurisdictional immunities issues under public international law, including in the context of judicial proceedings before European courts.
 His work on contentious matters has focused on the Energy Charter Treaty, investment treaties, price revisions under long-term energy sale contracts, and maritime boundary delimitation.
 He has appeared as counsel, advocate and expert before a wide range of international courts and tribunals, including the International Court of Justice, ICSID, the PCA and the ICC.
 He is on the UK Attorney General’s list of public international law practitioners.

 Before joining Volterra Fietta, Graham served for seven years as General Counsel to the Energy Charter Secretariat, a Brussels-based international organisation responsible for the Energy Charter Treaty.
 As General Counsel, Graham participated in intergovernmental negotiations on emergency dispute resolution issues and energy transit.
 He also led the development of the Model Agreements for Cross-Border Pipeline Projects and for Cross-Border Electricity Projects.
 Graham’s career includes over 15 years in private practice.
 Prior to taking up his post at the ECT, Graham worked on international dispute resolution issues as a partner in the energy and infrastructure department of the London office of a major international law firm.
 He has also worked as in-house counsel at a major European gas company and as head of the energy and natural resources department of the Paris office of a major international firm.